-- Coordinate municipal and community resources for relief and recovery. - Assist with collating and evaluating information gathered during the post-impact assessment process. - Establish priorities for the restoration of community services and needs. - Liaise with the MEM and MERO on the best use of municipal resources. - Establish a Relief Centre as directed by the MERC or MERO. - Establish a Recovery Centre at a location appropriate to the affected area. - Liaise, consult and negotiate with recovery agencies and council on behalf of the affected area and community recovery committees. - Liaise with the Regional Recovery Committee and the Department of Human Services. - Maintain vulnerable persons/locations/facilities list. - Undertake specific relief and recovery activities as determined.
+- Coordinate municipal and community resources for relief and recovery. - Assist with collating and evaluating information gathered during the post-impact assessment process.

+- Establish priorities for the restoration of community services and needs. - Liaise with the MEM and MERO on the best use of municipal resources. - Establish a Relief Centre as directed by the MERC or MERO. - Establish a Recovery Centre at a location appropriate to the affected area. - Liaise, consult and negotiate with recovery agencies and council on behalf of the affected area and community recovery committees. - Liaise with the Regional Recovery Committee and the Department of Health and Human Services. - Maintain vulnerable persons/locations/facilities list. - Undertake specific relief and recovery activities as determined.

-5.7.4 Deputy MERC, MERO and MRM
+5.21 Deputy MERO and MRM

-In the event of the MERC, MERO and MRM being required to undertake other functions such as planning, attending meetings or briefing sessions, Deputy MERCs, MEROs and MRMs will be required to undertake the roles of MERC, MERO and MRM within the MECC.
+In the event of the MERO and MRM being required to undertake other functions such as planning, attending meetings or briefing sessions, Deputy MEROs and MRMs will be required to undertake the roles of MERO and MRM within the MECC.
 Deputy MEROs and/or MRMs may also be required to fulfil other functions, for example, attend community information sessions, assist operational officers or undertake inspections of ERCs.

-5.7.5 Municipal Fire Prevention Officer
+5.22 Municipal Fire Prevention Officer (MFPO)

 This role is a statutory appointment under the Country Fire Authority Act 1958, Section 96A.
-Council has appointed a MFPO and assistants.
+Council has appointed the Municipal Emergency Management Coordinator as MFPO and a number of other positions within the Environment and Community Safety department as assistant MFPOs.
 The primary role of the MFPO is to ensure Council's obligations under the Country Fire Authority Act 1958 are met.